Evidence for Learning (E4L), is expanding its work into early childhood education thanks to a partnership with The Bryan Foundation.

 Evidence for Learning Director Matthew Deeble says;

-‘A rich learning environment in the early years sets kids up for success in school and later life.
-High-quality early learning has a significant positive effect on a child’s readiness for school, and it has the greatest benefit for kids from families experiencing disadvantage.
-That’s why we’re dedicated to greater evidence directed towards helping early childhood educators.’
+'A rich learning environment in the early years sets up kids for success in school and later life.
+High-quality early learning has a significant positive effect on a child’s readiness for school, and it has the greatest benefit for those from disadvantaged families.
+So that’s why we’re dedicated to greater evidence directed towards helping early childhood educators.”

-As we do with our work in schools, we will consult widely and closely involve early childhood research and practice experts as we combine the global knowledge with Australian experience to present clear and useful learning to busy early childhood educators.’
+As we did with our work in schools, we will consult widely and involve closely early childhood education research and practice experts as we combine the global knowledge with Australian experience to present clear and useful learning to busy early childhood educators.'

 The Bryan Foundation Executive Chair Jill Simes says the new partnership with Evidence for Learning is a significant and ambitious project for the Foundation.